jkhurdan/A11yTraining/CourseContent/A11yChecklist-startfromscratch.md

 ### What are the academic standards of the course?

-It’s important that you are determining what the academic standards of the course are.
-These will be used to determine whether or not an accommodation is considered as ‘reasonable.’
+It’s important that you determine what the academic standards of the course are.
+These will be used to determine whether or not an accommodation is considered "reasonable."
 No accommodation should violate the academic standards of the course, and each student, regardless of disability, should be expected to meet those items to successfully pass the course.
-In many cases, people restrict items out of fear that students may be able to use those items for negative intent, opposed to that their use will jeopardize the standards of the course.
+In many cases, people restrict items out of fear that students may be able to use those items for negative intent, opposed to their usage jeopardizing the standards of the course.
 For example, the use of a calculator will violate the standards of an Algebra I course, where the student is expected to memorize multiplication tables.
 This may not be true of a Psychology 3 course that requires the student to apply appropriate statistical principles.
-Here a basic calculator may not violate the essential function of the course.
+Here, a basic calculator may not violate the essential function of the course.

 ## Development Phase
 ### Have I put together my required reading lists?
-For students who need their books in alternate format text or students who like to know if they can afford the cost of their books before registering, it’s a good idea to publish your required reading lists as soon as possible.
+For students who need their books in alternate format text, or want to know if they can afford the cost of their books before registering, it’s a good idea to publish your required reading lists as soon as possible.
 If you are posting things online, try to use accessible versions of text whenever possible.
-Consult your libraries for help; in some cases; there may be an accessible version of the document you have already in the same database.
+Consult your libraries for help; in some cases, there may be an accessible version of the document you have already in the same database.

 ### Have I included an accessibility statement in my Syllabus?
 Find your disability services office, and be sure that you include accurate information on where students with disabilities should go if they need assistance.
 You should also encourage students to speak with you in private about any accessibility challenges they may be facing.
-Please be cautious not to ask questions about the nature of their disability, and to keep the conversation focused on challenges they may be having accessing information.
+Please be cautious not to ask questions about the nature of their disability and keep the conversation focused on challenges they may have accessing information.

-### Is your course documents accessible?
+### Are your course documents accessible?
 <ul>
- <li>   Be sure to use readable fonts like Arial, Verdana, and other sans serif fonts.
-Likewise, try to avoid fancy cursive type fonts that may be difficult for someone with a visual impairment to read.
+ <li>   Use readable fonts like Arial, Verdana, and other sans serif fonts.
+Likewise, try to avoid fancy, cursive type fonts that may be difficult for someone with a visual impairment to read.
   <li>    Bigger is better.
 As we get older, we all have trouble reading; please avoid using small font sizes. </li>
   <li>    Stick to Black on White.
 In many cases, this is the default.
 Some individuals may have a disability that makes it difficult to see the contrast.
-To check if your foreground and background colors pass a contrast color test see: http://webaim.org/resources/contrastchecker/  </li>
+To check if your foreground and background colors pass a contrast color test, see: http://webaim.org/resources/contrastchecker/  </li>
  <li>     Avoid using color only to represent meaning, or distinguish between items.
 This makes things difficult for individuals who are color blind.
 When at all possible, also use shapes or written content to distinguish between items.
-For example, a line chart may have two series listed on it, one designated with round markers, and the other with diamond markers.  </li>
+For example, a line chart may have two series listed on it, one designated with round markers and the other with diamond markers.  </li>
     </ul>

 Word documents